+BMP

-BMP: Saves the screenshot in \.bmp format.
+Saves the screenshot in \.bmp format.

+JPG

-JPG: Saves the screenshot in \.jpg format.
+Saves the screenshot in \.jpg format.

+PNG

-PNG: Saves the screenshot in \.png format.
+Saves the screenshot in \.png format.

+Binary Data

-Binary Data: Saves the waveform data in binary (\.bin) format.
+Saves the waveform data in binary (\.bin) format.

+CSV Data

-CSV Data: Saves the waveform data in ".csv" format.
+Saves the waveform data in ".csv" format.
 After selecting this type, you can touch the ParaSwitch to determine whether to include the scope configuration parameter information (horizontal timebase, vertical scale, etc.) or not.
 Touch the Save All Channel to save all displayed waveforms on the screen or select the Source to save.
-The available sources include C1 ~ C4, F1 ~ F4 and M1 ~ M4.
+The available sources include C1 ~ C4 and F1 ~ F2.

+Matlab Data

-MatLab Data: Saves the waveform data in \.mat or \.dat format which can be imported by Matlab directly.
-The available sources include C1 ~ C4, F1 ~ F4 and M1 ~ M4.
+Saves the waveform data in \.mat or \.dat format which can be imported by Matlab directly.

+The available sources include C1 ~ C4 and F1 ~ F2 (except for FFT).

+To Default Key

-To Default Key: The oscilloscope provides two options for the default setting.
+The oscilloscope provides two options for the default setting.
 When the Default Type is set to "Factory", the factory default setting will be recalled by pressing the Default button on the front panel; When the Default Type is set to "Current", the last setting saved by the "To Default Key" operation will be recalled by pressing the Default button on the front panel.

+FileConverter Tool

-FileConverter Tool: The mini tool is used to convert stored binary files to CSV format for viewing with a spreadsheet program.
+The mini tool is used to convert stored binary files to CSV format for viewing with a spreadsheet program.
 This is ideal when collecting large datasets.
-For a waveform frame with deep memory (Greater than 10 Mpts), saving directly as a CSV file will take a long time and will occupy a large amount of memory on a USB storage device.
+For a waveform frame with deep memory such as 100 Mpts, saving directly as a CSV file will take a long time and will occupy a large amount of memory on a USB storage device.
 It's recommended to save the data as a binary file and then convert it to a CSV file on a computer.

-To Memory: Saves the waveform data to memory (M1~M4), refer to chapter Memory" for detailed information.
 The following table shows the relationship between the save types and save/recall operations.

-Туре Save to Recall
+Туре Save External to Recall

-External

 Setup V V

+Reference $\sqrt{}$ $\sqrt{}$

-ВМР V ×
+BMP V ×

-JPG V ×
+JPG $\sqrt{}$ ×

-PNG V ×
+PNG $\sqrt{}$ ×

-Binary Data $\sqrt{}$ ×
+Binary Data V ×

 CSV Data V ×

 Matlab Data V ×

 FileConverter V ×

-Memory V ×